valboz/RTModel/docs/ModelingRun.md

   rtm.run(event)
 ```

-If you just want to change the name of the event without launching a modeling run, you may use the `set_event()` functionù
+If you just want to change the name of the event without launching a modeling run, you may use the `set_event()` function

 ```
 rtm.set_event('/event002')